forthrightla/joshwrightlac/projects/ribbon-case-study.md

 layout: project
 title: Ribbon Case Study
 subtitle: Product design and strategy
-date: 2019-12-06 08:00:00 +0000
+date: 2019-12-06T08:00:00.000+00:00
 thumb_img_path: "/images/ribbon-logo-3.png"
 content_img_path: "/images/ribbon-pic.png"

 ---
 ## Innovation at LegalZoom

-LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
-As such, leadership is hesitant to take big risks on changing the product offering or experience.
+<span>LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
+As such, leadership is hesitant to take big risks on changing the product offering or experience.</span>

-I was hand-picked to lead product strategy and design for a small cross-functional team created as a “startup” within the broader company.
+<span>I was hand-picked to lead product strategy and design for a small cross-functional team created as a “startup” within the broader company.
 The goal of the team was to create an experience independent of legacy systems and to experiment with price point, look and feel, and product offerings.
-All to be delivered at the end of **four weeks**.
+All to be delivered at the end of **four weeks**.</span>

-The final site is live at [ribbon.io](http://www.ribbon.io)
+<span>The final site is live at [ribbon.io](http://www.ribbon.io)</span>

 ### My role